calacademy-research/RAxML_Astral_trees/README.md

 ```
 $ cat /proc/cpuinfo | grep processor | wc -l
 ```
 or launch htop, which will show all threads.
-If youv do not have htop installed do:
+If you do not have htop installed do:
 ```
 $ sudo apt-get install htop
 ```
 7. You will need to edit the last line of the astral_run.sh file to match your prefered final tree name and the amount of memory in your system.
-The -Xmx100G flag tell java to use 100GB of RAM.
+The -Xmx100G flag tells java to use 100GB of RAM.
 Change this to match your system RAM.
-The end of this line names your final Astral species tree.
+The last item on this line names your final Astral species tree.
 Edit as you like.
 ```
 java -Xmx100G -jar ~/ASTRAL/astral.5.5.6.jar -i tree_files/RAx_genetrees_merge.tre -b boot_trees/bootstrap.filedir.list.txt -r 100 -o My_AstralIII_sp_tree.tre